 There are no entrance fees for the Gold Mining Camp Museum or Monroe Park.

-The Gold Panning and Gem Mining Sluice is now closed for the winter.
+The Gold Panning and Gem Mining Sluice is closed until further notice.

 The free panning demonstrations will start up again once Park and Recreation facilities reopen.
 We apologize for any inconvenience.